glotzerlab/garnett/doc/quickstart.rst

 Example use with HOOMD-blue
 ===========================

-The **garnett** frames can be used to initialize HOOMD-blue by creating snapshots with the :py:meth:`~.Frame.make_snapshot` method or by copying the frame data to existing snapshots with the :py:meth:`~.Frame.copyto_snapshot` methods:
+The **garnett** frames can be used to initialize HOOMD-blue simulations by creating snapshots or copying the frame data to existing snapshots with the :py:meth:`~.Frame.to_hoomd_snapshot` method.

 .. code-block:: python